 4. Don’t interrupt.
 Allow the other person to state his or her opinions without interruption.
 Allow them the time to make their feelings heard.

 5. Keep your interactions civil.
 Never resort to name calling or shame tactics, e.g., “How in the world can you defend him?” or “I can’t believe you’re that ignorant!”

 6. Keep your voice down.
 Don’t allow yourself to get worked up and start a shouting match with your fellow guests.
 Your host will thank you for not inciting further furor among his or her guests.

 7. Be ready to pivot.
 Have other conversation topics handy in your conversational arsenal to pull from if the conversation becomes too heated.

 8. Be ready to opt out.
 If you’re not interested in engaging in political chat, simply say something along the lines of, “I’m off political debate duty tonight.”

 9. Don’t take disagreements personally.
 Keep the discussion in perspective and ask yourself how much anxiety and conflict you’re willing to undergo by arguing over who the better candidate is.

-10. Never ask people how they intend to vote.
+10. Never ask people how they voted.
 It’s invasive unless the information is offered.

 Talking Politics at Parties Welcome Mashup